 Elliptical vs Running – Calories Burned

 Let’s start off with an easy one: how many calories can you burn on each of the two machines?
+And which one is the best cardio machine for burning calories?

 According to Harvard Medical School, in just 30 minutes of training, a 185-pound person will burn: